decoderkurt/KindleTool/README.md

 		ota                         OTA V1 update package.
 Works on Kindle 3 and older. ota2                        OTA V2 signed update package.
 Works on Kindle 4 and newer. recovery                    Recovery package for restoring partitions.
 		recovery2                   Recovery V2 package for restoring partitions.
-Works on Kindle 5 (PaperWhite) and newer sig                         Signature envelope.
+Works on FW >= 5.2 (PaperWhite) and newer sig                         Signature envelope.
 Use this to build a signed userdata package with the -U switch (FW >= 5.1 only, but device agnostic).

 	Devices: